-State Street Bank and Trust Company (SSB) serves as securities lending agent for the funds pursuant to a Securities Lending Administration Agreement with the advisor.
-The following table provides the amounts of income and fees/compensation related to the funds' securities lending activities during the most recent fiscal year:
+State Street Bank and Trust Company (SSB) serves as securities lending agent for the fund pursuant to a Securities Lending Administration Agreement with the advisor.
+The fund did not loan its securities or employ SSB as securities lending agent during its most recent fiscal year.
+To the extent that the fund engages in securities lending during the current fiscal year, information concerning the amounts of income and fees/compensation related to securities lending activities will be included in the statement of additional information in the next annual update to the fund's registration statement.